trueheart78/trueheart78.com/games.md

   - Audio was wonderful, from the creeky floorboards to the basement music.
   - Teared up at the end. :cry: :heartpulse:
   - A+
+1. Legend of Zelda: Breath of the Wild (Switch)
+   - The veritcal freedom is unparalleled.
+   - Actual real, not terrible story.
+   - Gameplay is solid.
+   - Zelda (the character) is spectacular. _#senpai_ :sparkling_heart:
+   - **Master Mode**

 <!-- beaten:end -->
 <a name='jettisoned'></a>